 September 5th was George Lazenby’s 73rd birthday.
 In honour of that let’s look Lazenby’s peak-lapel dinner suit by Dimi Major.
 The dark, single-breasted, peak-lapel dinner suit is Lindy Hemming’s preference for Bond, and that’s what she always dressed Pierce Brosnan and Daniel Craig in for the five films she worked on.
 But before GoldenEye, On Her Majesty’s Secret Service was the only time Bond wore this style.
 Otherwise, his peak-lapel had all either been double-breasted or white, or both.
 Lazenby’s dinner suit is probably midnight blue, and that’s practically confirmed by the dinner jacket’s dark blue lining.
 The dinner jacket naturally buttons 1, and it has a clean chest and natural shoulders and is fitted through the waist.
 It is cut a bit short, following late 60′s trends.
 The jacket is detailed with double vents, 3 buttons on the cuffs and jetted pockets.
 The trousers have a flat front, a black satin stripe down each leg and a lower-than-traditional rise.
 The overall cut of this dinner suit is very similar to what Daniel Craig will be wearing in Skyfall, though none of the fashionable aspects are taken to the extreme.
 The jacket is closely fitted without being so tight that is creases.
 The jacket is shorter to lengthen the legs, but not so short as to draw attention.
 And the trousers have a lower rise, but not so low that the shirt is exposed below the jacket’s button.
 Lazenby’s dinner suit is tastefully fashionable and would look just as fashionable today as it did 43 years ago.

 Lazenby wears the dinner suit three times in the film, with at least two different ruffled-front shirts from Frank Foster.
 I’ll discuss the shirts in more detail later.
 He wears a black satin silk thistle-shaped bow tie that matches the lapels.
 That’s probably done more for the filming and less for the character.
 He follows Connery’s tradition of not wearing a waist-covering.
-When we first see Lazenby, he is wearing a navy trilby with his dinner suit, a rather informal hat for black tie.
+When we first see Lazenby, he is wearing a black trilby with his dinner suit, a slightly informal hat for black tie.